Information for applicants from Ghana

 We are one of the largest colleges of the University of London and one of the few with fully integrated teaching, research and residential facilities.
 Our setting provides our students with the benefits of both a large campus environment, and the countless academic and social opportunities provided by London.

-There are currently 14 students from Ghana studying at Queen Mary who are enrolled on a range of degree programmes at both undergraduate and postgraduate levels.
+There are currently 30 Ghanaian students at Queen Mary who are enrolled on a range of degree programmes at both undergraduate and postgraduate levels.

 Please check the grade requirements for your chosen degree programme via the undergraduate study section of our website.